-Under intestacy provisions a domestic partner is treated the same way as a spouse.
-Former spouses or domestic partners are only eligible to claim if they would have been able to take proceedings under the Family Law Act 1975 and such proceedings have been instituted but not finalised and they are prevented from taking or finalising those proceedings because of the death of the deceased.
+Under the laws of Victoria where you do not have a Will (called intestacy) a domestic partner is treated the same way as a spouse.
+Former spouses or domestic partners are eligible to claim against an estate if they would have been able to take proceedings under the Family Law Act 1975 with such proceedings have been commenced and not completed and they would have been prevented from starting or finishing those proceedings because of the death of the deceased.

 For more information contact our Wills & Estates team for advice and assistance.
 Email us if you would like us to contact you.